Learn About the Industries

 The industries we are focusing on this year in SOAR include:

-These large industries play a major role on the impacts of the environment.
+These large industries play a significant role in how they impact the environment.
 For example, it is estimated that the fashion industry uses over 20 trillion gallons of water to manufacture garments each year which causes about 20% of global industrial water pollution.
-Additionally, the fashion industry accounts for 10% of world carbon emissions annually.
+Additionally, the fashion industry, within consumer goods, accounts for 10% of world carbon emissions annually.
 The same industry is also accountable for burning one garbage truckload worth of trash every second or sending it to the landfill.
-The finance industry fuels the fossil fuel industry, which is responsible for 75% of global greenhouse gas emissions.
+The finance industry invests heavily in the fossil fuel industry, which is responsible for 75% of global greenhouse gas emissions.
 In 2021, banks gave $742 billion to fossil fuel financing.
-In the film industry, some large-budget movies produce over 2 tons of CO2 per production.
-The automotive industry produces a copious amount of air pollution and greenhouse gasses, and airplanes are a huge contributor to climate change because they release CO2 and nitrogen oxide which has a strong warming effect on our atmosphere.
+Within transportation, the automotive industry produces a copious amount of air pollution and greenhouse gasses.
+Airplanes are a huge contributor to climate change because they release CO2 and nitrogen oxide, which has a strong warming effect on our atmosphere.
 In the agriculture industry, air emissions from livestock cause 14.5% of greenhouse gas emissions.
 Plus, the production of food creates mass soil erosion and waste issues.
 These are just a fraction of the environmental impacts of these industries.
-For more info, keep reading.

 These environmental concerns have not gone unnoticed.
-Tighter government regulations are forcing these industries to become more eco-conscious.
+Tighter government regulations are forcing these industries to become more sustainable and reduce their environmental impacts.
 Industries are realizing that in the long term, these environmental policies are more cost-efficient.
-There are other benefits of becoming more sustainable such as increased productivity, improved image, and employee retainment, to name a few.
-Many industries are already doing a phenomenal job altering their daily routines to become more environmentally mindful.
+There are many benefits of becoming more sustainable such as increased productivity, improved image, and employee retainment, to name a few.
+Certain industries are already doing a phenomenal job altering their daily routines to become more environmentally mindful.
 Other industries are struggling and may need some assistance.
-In SOAR, you will first come to understand the environmental issues each industry faces in order to make an informed recommendation on how to create positive environmental change within that industry.
+In SOAR, you will first understand the environmental issues each industry faces in order to make an informed recommendation on how to create sustainable changes within that industry.